samkhan1/samkhan1/README.md

 ### The Red Pill

-Venturing into this particular, "choose your own adventure" style mixed-media-art, might only be useful and exciting for those who are a king at spelunking, within below the sea cave networks.
+Venturing into this particular, "choose your own adventure" style mixed-media-art, might only be useful and exciting for those who are a king at spelunking, within below-the-sea cave networks.

 Or, if you think you can chase a rabbit down its rabbit hole like a python or an anaconda, then simply follow the rabbit.